Hyron04/Survey-Form/README.md

 - [index.html](http://_vscodecontentref_/4): The main HTML file containing the survey form.
 - [style.css](http://_vscodecontentref_/5): The CSS file for styling the survey form.
+- [images/]: A directory containing images used in the project, including the main image and the favicon.

+-

 ### Customization